 In addition to opening the airway, this method causes little or no cervical-spine manipulation because only the head is manipulated.

 Proper technique is always important in opening an airway, but so is speed.

-Step Action 1 At an arm's distance, make contact with the survivor by touching the shoulder and asking, "Can you hear me?"
-Speak loudly, but do not yell.
+Step Action 1 At an arm's distance, make contact with the s

 Head-Tilt/Chin-Lift Method for Opening an Airway